rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 - [`PhyloTree.py`](src/tree.py)
 - [`utils.py`](src/utils.py) _this includes helper functions for database calls, data extraction, and file handling..._

-Kindly find an example of the implementation of the classes in [this notebook](src/example_usage.ipynb)

 #### Class Atom
 - It includes the attributes defined in the class diagram, with enum implementation for `AtomName` and `Element` for validation.